versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 <section markdown="1">

-These are methods common to all transport types.
-Each transport type may define new ones.
+These are methods common to all transport classes.
+Each transport class may define new ones.

 #### transport.close()
 {: #transport-close .code}